 Diffusion Demonstration with Squash and Water

-Squash or juice in water is a great demonstration of diffusion.
-You can see the squash starts in one area and then starts to move from areas of high squash concentration to areas of low concentration.
-Eventually the squash spreads throughout the whole glass and the colour becomes paler and even throughout.
+Food colouring or juice in water is a great demonstration of diffusion.
+You can see the food colouring starts in one area and then starts to spread from areas of high food colouring concentration to areas of low food colouring concentration.
+Eventually, the food colouring spreads throughout the whole glass and the colour becomes paler and even throughout.

 I used food colouring in the images below to make the process easier to see.